 Safety for employees

-Falls due to ice, sleet, and snow accounted for more than 20,000 workplace injuries in 2016, with more than a quarter of those resulting in more than a month of lost-time for the injured employee.
+Falls due to ice, sleet, and snow account for more than 20,000 workplace injuries per year, with more than a quarter of those resulting in more than a month of time off for the injured employee.
 With each of these lost-time claim costs ranging from $40,000 to $45,000, you can’t afford to ignore worker safety in wintry conditions.

 Security cameras let you monitor conditions in the parking lot, ensuring that the area is kept clear of built-up snow and that salt is distributed as often as needed.
 Live monitoring of the camera feed can also allow you to identify potential safety hazards, like when a person stumbles without falling or when vehicles slide across black ice in the parking lot.
 Your maintenance crew can then address these hazard areas before an incident occurs.

 With 10 percent of workers’ compensation claims paid on fraudulent cases, you can never be too careful about ensuring the authenticity of every claim.
 When an employee is injured in your parking lot, security cameras can help you determine the exact cause of the accident.
 This video evidence can protect your workers’ rights to compensation and limit your exposure to fraudulent claims by giving you a means of investigation.

 Unfortunately, parking lots are a common location for crimes to occur.
 When temperatures drop, employees are less likely to spend time outdoors during breaks so your work site may be more vulnerable to unwanted crime.
 From vehicle break-ins to muggings, security cameras can help identify the perpetrator and the victim, providing police with valuable information to help your employees and customers recoup their losses.